usrbinsam/jwt-key-server/README.md

 # mini-key-server

+> :star: This repo has not been maintained since 2019 but will being receiving updates again soon. :star:

 This web application provides a restful API for your desktop and other applications licensing needs.

 ### Key View